Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Medications that can contribute to erectile dysfunction

 Several common medications can affect erectile function.
-This doesn't mean they're wrong for you—it means we need to balance benefits and side effects, and sometimes adjust treatment.
+That doesn't mean they're wrong for you—it means we need to weigh benefits against side effects, and sometimes adjust treatment.

 Critical: Don't stop medications without medical advice.
-Some conditions require continuous treatment, and stopping suddenly can be dangerous.
+Some conditions require continuous treatment.
+Stopping suddenly can be dangerous.

 Common medication categories that may contribute to ED: